 There have been a lot of posts over the years on the blogs I read about patents and how they are problematic.
 I know Brad has done a bunch, including this one.
-I wrote one once about a dumb patent issued in the email space, which is here.

 And of course no listing of great patent posts would be complete without a nod to my colleague Whitney McNamara, who I believe coined the term "ass patent" starting with this post.

 But one of the most thoughtful, accurate, and proscriptive ones I've read is what Fred wrote a couple days ago.

 And I should know.
 We are the company that he refers to who spent about half a million dollars successfully defending ourselves (for now – who knows what appeals might bring) against a baseless suit by a patent troll.
 For the record, we did try to settle and were presented with a multi-million dollar option only.
 I have been advised by our lawyer not to write about this case because there are elements of it that are still pending, but I don't care.
 I'm irritated enough about it that I want to get this out there while it's still fresh in my mind.
 And I'm not going to use names here or say anything I wouldn't say publicly in any other forum.

 I've thought about this problem a lot for the last several years, as you might imagine.
 Fred's two patent reforms — that plaintiffs who lose a suit have to pay defendant legal fees, and that patents should have a "use it or lose it" clause like trademarks — would totally do the job.